 In the morning, Tom cautiously went to see what the houseboat was all about.
 He spoke with the couple who was standing outside and learned that their homemade 55-gallon drums that floated the boat expanded and contracted with the temperature.

 It was a very awkward encounter, but we ended up staying a few more days regardless without further issue.

 #6 Camper Harassment in New Zealand

 There were some drunk yahoos doing doughnuts around the RVs and screaming profanities at us campers!
 This was at the start of the Covid pandemic and they shouted about “you campers, bringing the virus here.”

-We felt very vulnerable, with just our thin walls of the rental RV between us and these people.
-Just as we were about to call the police, they fortunately peeled out and took off.
+We felt very vulnerable, with just the thin walls of the rental RV between us and these people.
+Just as we were about to call the police, they, fortunately, peeled out and took off.